 If you’re a proactive planner, you’ve probably already started digging around to learn more about homeschool methods.
 Maybe you even took a quiz online to find out whether Charlotte Mason, classical, eclectic, or unit studies is the best approach for you.

 Understanding the various homeschooling methods is helpful, but certainly not required.
 They give us a useful framework that we can use to search for a curriculum that resonates with us, or bond with a like-minded mama over lattes at the park.

 But you don’t need to commit to an approach to be an amazing homeschool teacher.
 All you need is a commitment to getting to know your kids better and discovering what teaching methods make them the least miserable.

 Think of homeschooling methods like personality types—the Enneagram, for example.
-You already have a personality.
-You know who you are and how you tick and under what circumstances you thrive.
+You have a personality, and you know who you are and how you tick and under what circumstances you thrive.
 You do not need to know your Enneagram type for all those things to be true.

 But it’s still kind of fun to find out your type.
-It gives you some deeper insight into yourself, alerts you to potential blind spots, and gives you a reference point for connecting with others.
-It allows you to say things like, “I’m sorry, I didn’t mean to push so hard.
-It’s just that I’m an Enneagram 3.”
+It gives you deeper insight into yourself, alerts you to potential blind spots, and gives you a reference point for connecting with others.

 The same is true with homeschooling methods.
 You’ll teach in the way that makes the most sense to you, and at some point, you may decide you want to put a label on that.
 But it won’t necessarily dictate the way you teach.
 It will give you a name for it and allow you to lean into it more.